MarkShawn2020/my-documents/docs/development/Software/Vim/vim-howto.md

 - [vim - Delete from cursor to end of line in `vi` - Unix & Linux Stack Exchange](https://unix.stackexchange.com/questions/4415/delete-from-cursor-to-end-of-line-in-vi)

-## BEST-PRACTICE: vim force tab to be spaces (so that the git diff won't have errors)
+## how to force tab to be spaces (so that the git diff won't have errors)

 ```vim
 " ref: https://vim.fandom.com/wiki/Converting_tabs_to_spaces